 - 84% of crowding cases resolve with one treatment phase or space maintenance

-- Some early treatment can totally relapse making phase two a duplication of treatment
+- Some early treatment can relapse, making phase two a duplication of treatment

 - There are times when early treatment or two-phase treatment is necessary.
-Schedule a consultation with us so we can develop the appropriate treatment option for your child.
+Please schedule a consultation with us so we can develop the appropriate treatment option for your child.

 No patient is too old to wear braces!
-In fact, a quarter of all orthodontic patients are out of their teens, so don’t feel like you missed your chance for straight teeth just because you didn’t get braces in high school!
+A quarter of all orthodontic patients are out of their teens, so don’t feel like you missed your chance for a beautiful smile just because you didn’t get braces in high school!

-The only difference between brushing with braces and without is that there are a lot more nooks and crannies for food to get stuck and plaque to build up.
-Be very thorough as you brush and don’t forget to floss!
+The only difference between brushing with braces and without is that there are many more nooks and crannies for food to get stuck and plaque to build up.
+We highly recommend being thorough as you brush, and don’t forget to floss!

-The American Association of Orthodontists (AAO) recommends a child’s first orthodontist appointment should be at the age of 7.
-For a vast majority of patients, this isn’t the beginning of treatment but it does allow the orthodontist to set a baseline to monitor growth and development and plan for the absolute best time to begin treatment (if needed).
+The American Association of Orthodontists (AAO) recommends that a child’s first orthodontist appointment be at the age of 7.
+For most patients, this isn’t the beginning of treatment.
+Still, it does allow the orthodontist to set a baseline to monitor growth and development and plan for the absolute best time to begin treatment (if needed).

-If a bracket breaks, you should call our office right away to schedule an emergency appointment.
-We can usually find time to reattach or replace the bracket quickly.
-Do not wait until your next regular appointment to do something about a broken bracket, as this could have a negative effect on your treatment.
+If a bracket breaks, you should call our office immediately to schedule an emergency appointment.
+We can usually reattach or replace the bracket quickly.
+Be sure to do something about a broken bracket before your next regular appointment, as this could harm your treatment.

-Some of the foods you should avoid while your braces are on include ice, hard candy, raw vegetables, and all sticky foods (such as caramel and taffy).
+Some foods you should avoid while your braces are on include ice, hard candy, raw vegetables, and all sticky foods (such as caramel and taffy).
 Instead of eating apples and corn on the cob, you’ll have to stick to apple slices and kernel corn.
-Eating banned foods is the easiest way to break a bracket, but it can also harm your teeth.
+Eating banned foods is the easiest way to break a bracket, which can also harm your teeth.

 Absolutely!
-Regular dental checkups are always important, especially while you have braces.
-Your dentist will let you know how often to come in during your orthodontic treatment.
+Regular orthodontic care and dental checkups are always necessary, especially with braces.
+Your dentist will tell you how often to come in during orthodontic treatment.

-Here at My Orthodontist, we accept most insurance and PPO plans, but check with us to make sure yours is included.
-Call our office at (855) 776-9678 for more information about insurance.
+Here at My Orthodontist, we accept most insurance and PPO plans but check with us to ensure yours is included.
+Call our office at (855) 776-9678 for more insurance information.
 Make sure you have your insurance information handy when you call.
 Also, plan to pay your co-pay or deductible portion at the time of service.

-For your convenience here at My Orthodontist, we accept check, cashier’s checks, Visa, Master Card, AmEx, and Discover.
+For your convenience, here at My Orthodontist, we accept checks, cashier’s checks, Visa, Master Card, AmEx, and Discover.
 If none of these payment methods suits your needs, we also provide payment plans through our office or third-party financing through Care Credit.
-We also provide discounts for those able to pay in full at the time of service.
-If you have any more questions regarding payment methods, please give us a call at (855) 776-9678 and we’ll do our best to find the right solution for you.
+We also offer discounts for those able to pay in full at the time of service.
+If you have any more questions regarding payment methods, please call us at (855) 776-9678, and we’ll do our best to find the right solution.